-Parameter Description get Shows the current capacity. set <128-32768> Configures the new capacity to the specified number of users.
-Notes: The default is 1024 entries.
+Parameter Description get Shows the current capacity. set <128-32768> Configures the new capacity to the specified number of use Notes: The default is 1024 entries.
 This command configures the amount of memory reserved to store usernames.

+'''

-[Expert@MyGW:0]# vpn ipafile\users\capacity get The gateway can currently read 1024 users from the ipassignment.conf file [Expert@MyGW:0]# vpn macutil
+[Expert@MyGW:0]# vpn ipafile_users_capacity get

+The gateway can currently read 1024 users from the ipassignment.conf file

+[Expert@MyGW:0]#

+'''

+vpn macutil